Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 ###### Clear text passwords in files

-The builtin `findstr` and `dir` can be used to search for clear text passwords stored in files.
-The keyword 'password' shoudl be used first and the search broaden if needed by searching for 'pass'.
+The built-in `findstr` and `dir` can be used to search for clear text passwords stored in files.
+The keyword 'password' should be used first and the search broaden if needed by searching for 'pass'.

-The meterpreter `search` command can be used in place of `findstr` if a meterpreter shell is being used.
+The `meterpreter` `search` command can be used in place of `findstr` if a `meterpreter` shell is being used.

 ```
 # Meterpreter search command